JungleBird/Music-Visualizer/README.md

 This music visualizer uses statistical analysis techniques and machine learning to process audio data.
 It learns the music as it plays and the visual elements will grow alongside the music.

-This example uses the track "All you had to do was stay" by Taylor Swift. https://github.com/user-attachments/assets/f98c43af-6105-4f5a-baab-67d719c3c282
+https://github.com/user-attachments/assets/f98c43af-6105-4f5a-baab-67d719c3c282